fanf2/ssh-box/README.md

 ### agility

-In the future, this `ssh-box` file format may support other public key types, such as `ssh-rsa`.
+In the future, this `ssh-box` file format may support other public key types.
 Tools that read `ssh-box` encrypted files should not raise an error when they see an unrecognised recipient key type.

-The bulk encryption algorithm is determined by the version string at the start of the file.
+The version string at the start of the file determines the bulk encryption scheme, and the mapping from ssh key types to asymmetric encryption schemes.

 ### encryption